Division of Family Medicine and Primary Care

 For further information, please contact: Caroline Wachtler: caroline.wachtler@ki.se

-Upcoming call for applications: Research School in Family Medicine and Primary Care 2026–2028
+The call for application to the Research School in Family Medicine and Primary Care 2026-2028 is open

 Are you a doctoral student or planning to become one?
 Join a structured research education program alongside others who, like you, are conducting research relevant to primary care.